Waxing Crescent on

 Moon before ascending node

-11 days after descending node on 28 October 2010 at 03:15 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 9 November 2010 at 20:14 in ♐ Sagittarius.
+11 days after descending node on 28 October 2010 at 03:15 in ♋ Cancer the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 9 November 2010 at 20:14 in ♐ Sagittarius.

 Moon at southern standstill

 At 16:59 the Moon is meeting its standstill point to reach South declination of ∠-24.281°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠24.238° at the point of next standstill in ♊ Gemini on 23 November 2010 at 04:24.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠24.238° at the point of next northern standstill in ♊ Gemini on 23 November 2010 at 04:24.

 Syzygy in 13 days